Board of Management

 Board schedule and minutes

-The Ralph Thornton Community Centre Board of Management meets monthly (typically on the fourth Wednesday of every month) at 6 pm in the Riverdale Auditorium.
-Board of Management meetings are being held virtually until further notice.
+The Ralph Thornton Community Centre Board of Management meets monthly (typically on the fourth Wednesday of every month) at 7 pm in the Riverdale Auditorium.

 Meetings are open to the public (with the exception of an in private session at the end of the agenda, to discuss confidential matters).